The Mud Connector

 The Mud Connector, abbreviated TMC, is a computer gaming website that provides articles, discussions, reviews, resource links and game listings about MUDs.
 The site lets MUD owners, administrators and enthusiasts submit information and reviews about specific MUDs.
 The site contains over 1000 MUD listings and designates a subset of virtual communities suitable for children.
 Mud Companion magazine praised the site.

 History

 The Mud Connector website was founded on January 8, 1995, by Andrew Cowan and was hosted on the University of North Carolina at Greensboro mathematics department graduate assistants' Linux server.

-Shortly after the website was created it was believed lost due to a fatal hard disk crash and poor backup preparations; however, within a few months the webpage was found in a Netscape cache file and restored.
+Shortly after the website was created it was believed lost due to a fatal hard disk crash and poor backup preparations, but within a few months the webpage was found in a Netscape cache file and restored.
 Initial MUD data was gathered via frequent requests made on Usenet newsgroups such as rec.games.mud.admin inviting MUD administrators to submit their muds to the TMC database.
 Over time the Usenet postings were phased out and TMC outgrew the capabilities of its host, eventually moving to a dedicated server.